-Pursuant to Law 648/1996, provided that no therapeutic alternative exists and that the AIFA's CTS expresses a favourable opinion thereof, the SSN also reimburses innovative medicines marketed in a different country; medicines not yet authorised under clinical trials; and drugs used offlabel.
-In any case, data pertaining to phase II clinical trials must be present.
+Pursuant to Law 648/1996, provided that no therapeutic alternative exists and that the AIFA's CTS expresses a favourable opinion thereof, the SSN also reimburses innovative medicines marketed in a different country; medicines not yet authorised under clinical trials; and drugs used off-label that may be reimbursed, in exceptional cases, even if a valid therapeutic alternative does exist, provided that AIFA deems that specific use is known and compliant with the researchers conducted on a national and international levels.
+In any case, data pertaining to Phase II clinical trials must be present.
 Drugs reimbursed as above are then inserted in a specific list drawn up by the AIFA.

-24 If applicable, what is the competent body for decisions regarding the pricing and reimbursability of medicinal products?
+25 If applicable, what is the competent body for decisions regarding the pricing and reimbursability of medicinal products?